ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ### New Employee Orientation

+* General
+Medical Data Networks LLC  shall have sufficient personnel with the necessary education, background, training, and experience to assure that all activities required by this part are correctly performed.

+* Training.
+Medical Data Networks LLC shall have procedures for identifying training needs and ensure that all personnel are trained to adequately perform their assigned responsibilities.
+Training shall be documented.

+* As part of their training, personnel shall be made aware of device defects which may occur from the improper performance of their specific jobs.

+* Personnel who perform verification and validation activities shall be made aware of defects and errors that may be encountered as part of their job functions.

  *  New Employee Orientation is completed within the first month of employment.

  *  A "Medical Data Networks New Employee and Consultant Onboarding Checklist" is completed and stored on an internal Google Drive folder for new employees, consultants and contractors that have an @medicaldatanetworks.com email address.